quixio/quix-docs/docs/connect/kafka-to-xml-graphics.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with XML Graphics using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## XML Graphics

-XML Graphics is a powerful technology that allows for the creation and manipulation of graphical content through XML markup language.
-This technology enables developers to define and describe various elements of a graphical image, such as shapes, colors, and positioning, in a structured and versatile manner.
-By utilizing XML Graphics, users can easily generate high-quality graphics for web applications, data visualization, and print materials with ease and precision.
-Additionally, XML Graphics supports scalability and portability, making it a valuable tool for creating dynamic and visually appealing content across a wide range of platforms and devices.
+XML Graphics is a markup language that defines a set of rules for encoding visual data in a format that is both human-readable and machine-understandable.
+This technology allows users to create and display graphical content, such as images, charts, diagrams, and vector graphics, in a flexible and extensible manner.
+XML Graphics leverages the power of XML to provide a standardized way of representing graphic information, making it easier for applications to exchange and process visual data.
+By using XML Graphics, developers can design sophisticated graphics that are scalable, customizable, and accessible across different platforms and devices.

 ## Integrations